 Once upon a time, pig fat was almost as valuable as the meat itself!

 Almost everyone who could afford it kept pigs in those days, and so lard was a staple ingredient in kitchens around the world.
+In the same way Instant Pots have become staples in many kitchens today (find out why we have multiple instant pot 8 quarts here!).

 In southwest France, people utilized this fat as a natural preservative.
 Meat was submerged and cooked in melted lard, which provided an airtight seal once cooled.